AdeeshKolluru/AdeeshKolluru.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student advised by [Prof. Zachary Ulissi](https://ulissigroup.cheme.cmu.edu/bio/) at Carnegie Mellon University.
+I am a second year PhD student advised by [Prof. Zachary Ulissi](https://ulissigroup.cheme.cmu.edu/bio/) at Carnegie Mellon University.
 My work focuses on building efficient machine learning algorithms to accelerate computational catalysis.
 I am currently working on the [Open Catalyst Project](https://opencatalystproject.org/) in collaboration with [Facebook AI Research](https://ai.facebook.com/).

 My past research experiences have been broadly related to computational aspects of Chemical Engineering, having completed projects in Deep Learning, Numerical Modeling, MD Simulation and CFD applications.
 During my undergrad, I have worked on numerous projects with [Prof. Anurag Rathore](http://www.biotechcmz.com/biosketch) at IIT Delhi in the field of modeling bioprocesses using CFD and Deep Learning.
 I have also been fortunate to do research internships with [Prof. Faye McNeill](http://mcneill-lab.org/v-faye-mcneill/), Columbia University and [Prof. Duane Loh](http://blog.nus.edu.sg/duaneloh/), National University of Singapore developing Deep Learning models for Air Quality and Protein Motif identification applications respectively.